-The Project will be required to meet or exceed the parking requirements set forth in the applicable zoning district and the Redeveloper will construct additional parking, if any is required.
+There will be a surface parking lot for the hotel with approximately 80 parking stalls.
+The Project will be required to meet or exceed the parking requirements set forth in the applicable zoning district.

 F. Zoning, Building Code, and Ordinances